composewell/packcheck/README.md

 [appveyor](https://github.com/harendra-kumar/packcheck/blob/master/appveyor.yml)
 config files from this package to your package and that's it.
 It should work without modification, of course you can edit them to customize.
-For use on local host, just copy over the [packcheck.sh](https://github.com/harendra-kumar/packcheck/blob/master/packcheck.sh) script and put it in your `PATH`.
+For use on local host, just copy over [packcheck.sh](https://github.com/harendra-kumar/packcheck/blob/master/packcheck.sh) and put it in your `PATH`.
 Run the script from the package directory of the package you want to build.

 ```